 Note: The TechSmith implementation of SSO requires an email address under your controlled domain to be provided (e.g. firstname.lastname@example.org).

-During conversations with Sales, or with your Customer Care Representative, you can let us know you wish to set up Single Sign-on (SSO) for your instance.
-You can also email us at firstname.lastname@example.org any time after your instance is created.
+During conversations with our sales or customer success teams, you can let us know you'd like to set up Single Sign-on (SSO) for your Relay site.
 To get started we will need the email address of your single sign-on administrator.
 We will then work with our teams to get the initial configuration set up on our end, and TechSmith will provide you:

 - An instance specific Assertion Consumer URL